Hariss Harun: Return to Johor Darul Ta'zim

 Hariss returned to Johor for the 2018 season and in the first game of the season against Kedah, he won the 2018 Piala Sumbangsih in which Johor won their third Piala Sumbangsih against.
 On 10 July 2018, he scored his first goal of the season in a 2–1 victory against Perak FA, which also sealed Johor's fifth consecutive league title.

 During the 2019 season, Hariss was made the club captain of JDT.
-In JDT first ever 2019 AFC Champions League group stage appearance on matchday 1 against Japanese club, Kashima Antlers, Hariss assisted Diogo in the 80th minute in the game but fall to a 2–1 away defeat, then on matchday 2 against Korean club, Gyeongnam, he helped JDT secure their first ever point to a 1-1 draw.
-On 8 May 2019 of matchday 5, he guided JDT to their first ever victory 1–0 against Kashima Antlers at home.
-On 12 May 2019, He scored his first league goal of the season in a 2–0 victory against Pahang FA.
-He ended the season winning the 2019 Malaysia Super League, Malaysia Cup and the 2019 Piala Sumbangsih in his first season as captain of the club.
-During the 2020 season, he won the 2020 Malaysia Super League and 2020 Piala Sumbangsih.
+Hariss also captained the team for their debut AFC Champions League campaign.
+In JDT's first AFC Champions League match against Japanese club, Kashima Antlers, Hariss assisted Diogo in the 80th minute in the game but fall to a 2–1 away defeat.
+On matchday 2 against Korean club, Gyeongnam, he helped JDT secure their first ever point to a 1-1 draw.
+On 8 May 2019, matchday 5, he guided JDT to their first victory 1–0 against Kashima Antlers at home.
+On 12 May, he scored his first league goal of the season in a 2–0 victory against Pahang FA.
+Hariss ended the season winning the 2019 Malaysia Super League, Malaysia Cup and the 2019 Piala Sumbangsih in his first season as captain of the club.

+During the 2020 season, Hariss won the 2020 Malaysia Super League and 2020 Piala Sumbangsih with JDT.

 On 5 March 2021, Hariss win his sixth Piala Sumbangish which seems to be his last trophy with JDT.
 On 30 April 2021, Hariss scored the equalizer for his side in a 1–1 draw against Kuala Lumpur City.
-After 10 appearance throughout the season, JDT and Hariss have mutually terminated the contract on 10 May 2021 in respect of Hariss' decision to return to Singapore due to family matters as the COVID-19 pandemic has made it impossible to travel back home on a more regular basis.
+After 10 appearance throughout the season, JDT and Hariss have mutually terminated the contract on 10 May in respect of Hariss' decision to return to Singapore due to family matters as the COVID-19 pandemic has made it impossible to travel back home on a more regular basis.